Leaning Tower of Pisa

 The leaning of the structure is due to the marshy land

 The area terrain is loose, and this structure is leaning primarily because of the marshy land.
 The clay base holds this unique structure with only a 3 feet deep foundation.
-Credits to the architects and the time duration during which the structure-maintained stability to hold firm.
-One of the amazing leaning towers of Pisa is a fact which many people do not know.
+Credits to the architects and the time duration during which the structure maintained stability to hold firm.
+One of the amazing Leaning Towers of Pisa is a fact which many people do not know.

 The tower is not a standalone structure